-The rollout of the reimbursement program will be at the end of February, Washington said.
+The rollout of the reimbursement program began at the end of February, Washington said.
 It is available to low- to moderate-income households as well as others who do not fit that category but have receipts showing they pulled money from their personal accounts to pay for damages.
 This program will provide up to $50,000 per household.

 Applicants can apply these ways: